blog

 Written by CIRCADIAN® 24/7 Workforce Solutions | Oct 1, 2024 12:22:23 AM

-A 12-hour shift schedule has become a common choice for many industries requiring round-the-clock operations.
+The 12-hour shift schedule has become a common choice for many industries requiring round-the-clock operations.
 With so many variations available, from the DuPont to the 2-3-2, it can be challenging to find the right fit for your workforce and business needs.
 Understanding the advantages and disadvantages of different 12-hour shift schedules can help ensure a balanced approach to operational efficiency and employee well-being.

 While the 12-hour shift offers flexibility and more extended periods off, no schedule is without trade-offs.
 Each one impacts workers' physical health, social life, and work-life balance differently.
 Here are some common 12-hour schedules to consider, along with their pros and cons.